matgrand/LAB2_control_lab_2021/README.md

 A repo for a simple collaboration on lab2 of the control lab course 2021 in UNIPD

-# Rules
--Add a "clear all" to the beginning of every .m file; to avoid confusing the variables, every .m file should re-create all the needed variables at every run.
-The execution may be slower but we avoid misunderstandigs.

--All the simulink models should go in the models folder.

--Keep code readable and simple.

 # Instructions: importing the project
 To import this project: